Home » Symptoms » Cat Symptoms A-Z » Shallow, Rapid Breathing from the Abdomen

 Basics and possible causes

-The normal breathing pattern of a cat is controlled by the interaction of the diaphragm, intercostal muscles, and other respiratory muscles.
-A change in this pattern, in which the breathing becomes shallow and rapid, can indicate a disturbed function of these muscles or other health problems.
+A cat’s normal breathing pattern is controlled by the interaction of the diaphragm, intercostal muscles, and other respiratory muscles.
+A change in this pattern, where the breathing becomes shallow and rapid, may indicate impaired function of these muscles or other health problems.

-Another common cause is a respiratory disease.
+Another common cause is respiratory disease.
 These include infections such as feline cold, asthma in cats, or pneumonia.
-These diseases lead to inflammation of the respiratory tract, which can make breathing difficult and lead to an increased respiratory rate.
+These conditions lead to inflammation of the airways, which can make breathing difficult and lead to an increased respiratory rate.

-Heart diseases can also cause shallow, rapid breathing.
-In heart failure or other heart diseases, the heart may not be able to pump blood efficiently, which can lead to a build-up of fluid in the lungs (pulmonary edema).
+Heart disease can also cause shallow, rapid breathing.
+In heart failure or other heart conditions, the heart may not be able to pump blood efficiently, which can lead to a build-up of fluid in the lungs (pulmonary edema).
 This makes breathing difficult and forces the cat to breathe faster to get enough oxygen.

 Pain, especially in the abdomen or chest, can also lead to altered breathing.
-Cats that have pain tend to breathe shallowly to avoid movements that could worsen the pain.
+Cats that are in pain tend to breathe shallowly to avoid movements that could worsen the pain.

 Typical accompanying symptoms